Dr. Ray Muzyka CM BMedSci MBA MD CCFP FRCGS

-After selling BioWare to Electronic Arts in early 2008, Muzyka became a General Manager and Vice President at EA in addition to his CEO role at BioWare, and in 2009 was promoted to Senior Vice President and General Manager of EA’s BioWare Label, which in 2012 comprised eight BioWare studios and ~2000 (1400 full-time + part-time) staff worldwide, with ~$500MM USD annual revenue.
+After selling BioWare to Electronic Arts in early 2008, Muzyka became a General Manager and Vice President at EA in addition to his CEO role at BioWare, and in 2009 was promoted to Senior Vice President and Group General Manager of EA’s BioWare Label, which in 2012 comprised eight BioWare studios and ~2000 (1400 full-time + part-time) staff worldwide, with ~$500MM USD annual revenue.

 During the course of his role at BioWare/EA Muzyka started studios from scratch (BioWare Edmonton, BioWare Austin, BioWare Montreal, BioWare Ireland), merged existing EA studios (Mythic, 2009; EA Redwood Shores, 2011; EA Los Angeles, 2011) into the BioWare label, and acquired external new teams (Klicknation, 2011).
 He was responsible for negotiating and managing the intellectual property agreement with LucasArts/LucasFilm for the Star Wars: Knights of the Old Republic and The Old Republic projects, as well as the Mass Effect movie agreement with Legendary Entertainment and Arad Productions, and multiple other major agreements with Microsoft, Sega, Atari, Hasbro, Sony, Nintendo, Epic, Apple and other companies.